Reopening and reintroduction of library services

 Quarantining Returned Items

-Curbside Pick Up of materials started on June 10th.
+Curbside Pick Up of materials is available.

 Patrons are able to borrow items they’ve placed on hold through our catalog.
 Currently you can only place holds on Town and Country Public Library items.
 Those holds will remain in a queue, and you will be notified when your item is ready for pickup.
 Once notified, you can head to the library and a staff member will bring out your items for you.
 Please do not exit your vehicle.
 The staff member will place the items in your trunk.